 A statute of limitations is the state law that sets the amount of time an individual has to file a lawsuit.
 If you try to file a claim after the statute of limitations has passed, the doctor or facility you’re attempting to sue will most likely have the court dismiss the case.

-Call us today at (808) 468-6484.
-Our Honolulu medical malpractice attorney can fight for your rights to compensation from your medical provider.
+Call our experienced Honolulu medical malpractice lawyers in Hawaii today at (808) 468-6484.
+Our attorneys can fight for your rights to compensation from your medical provider.

 Proven Record of Success